 I recommend taking a domestic flight from Johannesburg to Hoedspruit, also known as Eastgate Airport.
 Airlink flies between Hoedspruit and JNB and CPT.

-To ensure you do not miss your flight to Sabi Sands, allot 1-2 days of cushion in Johannesburg after arriving from your international flight.
+To ensure you do not miss your flight to Sabi Sand, allot 1-2 days of cushion in Johannesburg after arriving from your international flight.

 There is a Marriott hotel at the JNB airport that offers a complimentary airport shuttle service.
 Nightly rates are about $75.

-If you plan to visit Cape Town, Airlink also flies between Hoedspruit and Cape Town.
-If you need ideas, check out our itinerary below.
+If you plan to visit Cape Town, Airlink also flies between Hoedspruit and Cape Town, so it is not necessary to backtrack to JNB.
+Check out our itinerary below for ideas on what we booked.

 The drive from Hoedspruit Airport to Elephant Plains was about 1.5 hours.

-Other alternatives to getting to Elephant Plains are to take a private plane and arrive inside Sabi Sands (more expensive) or get picked up from Johannesburg (cheaper but very long drive).
+Other alternatives to getting to Elephant Plains are to take a private plane and arrive inside Sabi Sand (more expensive) or get picked up from Johannesburg (cheaper but very long drive).

 Reach out to them via email, and they will respond quickly to inquiries.